Updated to reflect current data: June 16, 2022

 Since USDC is an ERC-20 token, any two ethereum wallets can send and receive USDC to anyone in the world almost instantly.

-This ERC-20 based token can be used by any new decentralized application (dApp) built on the Ethereum blockchain.
+This means that USDC, the ERC-20 based token can be used by any new decentralized application (dApp) built on the Ethereum blockchain.
 That’s why USDC is popular in the DeFi community.
 USDC holders are free to explore the wild west of DeFi lending, high-yield savings accounts, and other possibilities.

 Most recently, USDC partnered with the exiled government of Venezuela to provide aid to people and healthcare workers in Venezuela.
 According to the CEO and founder of Circle, stablecoins are now a tool for US foreign policy and USDC is leading the charge.

-Many believe that coins like USDC go against the crypto narrative of being anti-fiat, but there's an opportunity here.
-In order for crypto to go mainstream, it needs to work collaboratively with traditional finance.
+Many people believe that coins like USDC, USDT, and other stablecoins, go against the crypto narrative of being anti-fiat, but there's an opportunity here.
+For crypto to go mainstream, it needs to work collaboratively with traditional finance.
 Fiat-to-crypto payment rails are going to become more and more prevalent in the coming years.

 How to get paid in USDC